 The Enchanting Columns

-As you wander through this ancient site, be captivated by the atmospheric lighting illuminating the marble columns, each with their own unique features.
+As you wander through this ancient site, be captivated by the atmospheric lighting illuminating the marble columns, each with its own unique features.
 Most columns have a cylindrical shape with Corinthian and early Byzantine characteristics.

 The Water & its Reflections